ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to create futures

-In the most general case, a future is created incompleted in one_ _thread, and is completed in another thread.
+In the most general case, a future is created incompleted in one_ _thread and is completed in another thread.
 However, in some cases (for example, when testing), it may be necessary to create an already completed future.

 Summary of methods to create futures